hardwario/docs/chester/firmware-sdk/installation-on-windows.md

 1. Initialize the **Python** virtual environment:

    ```
-   python -m venv venv
+   python -m venv .venv
    ```

 1. Activate the **Python** virtual environment:

    ```
-   venv/Scripts/Activate.ps1
+   .venv/Scripts/Activate.ps1
    ```

    :::caution

    When you close the shell (or your text editor with the integrated terminal), you must reactivate the virtual Python environment.
-Call this command (used in the procedure above): `venv/Scripts/Activate.ps1`.
+Call this command (used in the procedure above): `.venv/Scripts/Activate.ps1`.
 In the future, you may have various **West** workspaces with different versions of the **Python** packages, and thanks to the virtual environment concept, these will not suffer from version conflicts.

    :::